Position

 Q: When is the best time to buy whitecurrant bushes?

 A: The best time to buy whitecurrant bushes is in early spring or autumn when they are dormant.
-This ensures you get strong, healthy plants ready for the growing season.
+This ensures you get vigorous, healthy plants ready for the growing season.

 Q: How tall do Ribes Rubrum ‘White Versailles’ grow?

-A: Ribes Rubrum ‘White Versailles’ typically reaches a height of about 1 to 1.5 metres (3 to 5 feet) and spreads to a similar width, creating a bushy, productive shrub.
+A: Ribes Rubrum ‘White Versailles’ typically reaches about 1 to 1.5 metres (3 to 5 feet) and spreads to a similar width, creating a bushy, productive shrub.

-A: Yes, white currants are generally sweeter than redcurrants, making them ideal for fresh eating or adding to desserts.
+A: White currants are generally sweeter than red currants, making them ideal for fresh eating or adding to desserts.
 Their mild, pleasant taste is perfect for summer treats!

 Q: How do I encourage cropping in whitecurrants?

-A: To encourage a good crop, plant them in well-drained soil and a sunny location.
+A: To encourage good crops, plant them in well-drained soil and a sunny location.
 Regular pruning will also help promote better fruit production.

 Q: What do the flowers of Ribes Rubrum look like?